kdieppa/hello-world/README.md

 Hello!

-My name is Kathy and this is my first time using github.
-I'm looking forward to learning about Node.js.
+My name is Kathy.
+I'm hoping to learn how I can use github to power web maps and web sites.